miralomaadam/cs244-linux-5.19.10/Documentation/admin-guide/sysctl/net.rst

 txrehash
 --------

-Controls default hash rethink behaviour on socket when SO_TXREHASH option is set to SOCK_TXREHASH_DEFAULT (i. e. not overridden by setsockopt).
+Controls default hash rethink behaviour on listening socket when SO_TXREHASH option is set to SOCK_TXREHASH_DEFAULT (i. e. not overridden by setsockopt).

 If set to 1 (default), hash rethink is performed on listening socket.
 If set to 0, hash rethink is not performed.